 If you are a Dodge arts organization interested in learning more about the Prudential Loan Fund, please read through the following steps.
 If you have any questions, please contact Richard Simon.

-All prospective applicants are required to attend a Prudential Loan Info Session and Cash-Flow Workshop led by facilitator Hilda Polanco.
-Organizations may opt to attend a one-on-one clinic to dig deeper into financial management after the workshop.
+All prospective applicants are required to attend a Prudential Loan Clinic led by facilitator Hilda Polanco.
+Organizations planning to apply for funding that have not attended a clinic should contact Richard Simon.

 You will need to complete and upload two financial worksheets with your application: a cash-flow projection and loan-readiness analysis.

 Also, please be prepared to submit the following financial documents with your application:

-Applicants who have met eligibility requirements, including attending the Prudential Loan Fund Info Session, may apply using the following link.
+Applicants who have met eligibility requirements, including attending the Prudential Loan Fund Clinic, may apply using the following link.

 Dodge staff will review applications for completeness and correct supporting documents.